amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Breitling (CH)

-[Breitling](https://www.breitling.com/us-en/) is a famed Swiss watchmaker founded in 1884.
+[Breitling](https://www.breitling.com/us-en/) are a famed Swiss watchmaker.
+They were founded in 1884.
 They have a long association with aviation.
 Their [Navitimer](https://www.breitling.com/us-en/watches/navitimer/) line, which has long been a favourite of pilots (and astronauts), is the first watch with an integrated slide rule.
 The Navitimer was introduced in 1952 for use by pilots.
 Instrument flying in those days, pilots used the flight instruments in the cockpit together with an accurate timer (for timed turns, holding patterns, etc.) and a slide rule (for navigation, fuel burn calculations, etc.).
 The Navitimer fulfilled both those needs, because it incorporated a chronograph and a slide rule.

 ***Breitling Montbrillant Datora***—The Breitling Montbrillant Datora is a member of the Navitimer family of pilots' watches.
 The $C$ scale is engraved on the rotating bezel and the $D$ scale on the watch face.
 The watch face also has indices for kph-mph conversion and nautical mile to statute mile conversion.
 In keeping with the Navitimer tradition, this watch incorporates the chronograph function.
 But it adds the 24-hour sub-dial, and a complete calendar with day, date, and month indicators.
 The term "Datora" refers to this complete-calendar function.